moodytux/mopidy-pi-client/README.rst

 Future development
 ==================

-- Add back icon to album info screen
+- Selecting albums by artist letter
 - Adding gesture support to the track list on the album info screen
-- Selecting albums by artist letter
 - Selecting albums by genre
-- Default to cached album list state, providing refresh button mechanism
+- Provide a refresh button for refreshing album list
 - Providing track duration and elapsed time information
 - Integration with Deezer to find new music by the same artist